RafaelGB/obsidian-db-folder/docs/docs/features/Notes.md

 You can create blank notes by typing the name in the bottom bar while leaving the template field empty.

-## Creating notes with template
+## Creating notes with a template

 You have to choose a template in the bottom bar before creating the note.
 You can filter the files suggested in the bottom bar by adding a folder in the settings under `rows template file folder location`.

 > It works with the core template plugin.
-But with templater plugin, you have to activate the option `Trigger templater on new file creation` in templater settings.
+But with the templater plugin, you have to activate the option `Trigger templater on new file creation` in templater settings.

 ## Deleting notes